 Be an Influencer

-Everybody loves to hate influencers but they really have a lot of clout when it comes to influencing purchases.
+Everybody loves to hate influencers, but they really have a lot of clout when it comes to influencing product purchases.
 Influencers sprang up around blogging and social media.
-They seemed to offer a more “real” perspective on shopping and therefore people trusted them more than traditional media, like magazines and newspapers.
+They seemed to offer a more “real” perspective on shopping, and therefore people trusted them more than traditional media, like magazines and newspapers.

-Odds are you follow some influencers yourself on Instagram – probably in fashion, beauty or decor categories.
+Odds are you follow some influencers yourself on Instagram—probably in fashion, beauty, or decor categories.
 But influencers can also work in more obscure niches.
-The key to being an influencer is that you have an impressive following.
-So if your Instagram or Twitter is limited to close friends or family, odds are you won’t pull off being an influencer just yet…
+The key to being an influencer is that you have an impressive audience.
+So if your Instagram or Twitter is limited to close friends or family, odds are you won’t pull off being an influencer just yet.

 Blog About Your Passion

 Google loves plenty of fresh content and so committed bloggers have had success building up a steady flow of traffic to their sites.
 Many of these blogs started as hobbies.
-People were passionate about a topic so they started to write about it.
-It could be anything from cooking, gardening, DIY, running a business… you name it!
+People were passionate about a topic, so they started writing about it.
+It could be anything from cooking, gardening, DIY, running a business—you name it!

-Once bloggers establish an audience it’s natural for them to want to monetize that following and so many applied for affiliate programs related to their niche.
-For example, decor bloggers often become an affiliate on Amazon, Wayfair and more, as well as doing more ad hoc partnerships with other retailers (e.g. product in exchange for promotion).
+Once bloggers establish an audience it’s natural for them to want to monetize that following, and so many applied for affiliate programs related to their area.
+For example, decor bloggers often become an affiliate on Amazon, Wayfair, and more, as well as doing more ad hoc partnerships with other retailers (e.g., products in exchange for promotion).